 This will run the script every minute.
 You should try to run the script on the command line first to make sure it runs without any errors.
 If it doesn’t output anything it was successful.

-You will have to add a user called “_cli_crawler” and you must have PHP installed as a CGI script as well in /usr/bin/
+You will need to have a user called “_cli_” and you must have PHP installed as a CGI script as well in /usr/bin/.

 This is how it looks just after you ran the script.
 (You can also see the full path to the script in the bottom - this is the path to the script as you should use it on the command line / in the crontab)

 If the cron-script stalls there is a default delay of 1 hour before a new process will announce the old one dead and run a new one.
 If a cron-script takes more than 1 minute and thereby overlaps the next process, the next process will NOT start if it sees that the “lock- file” exists (unless that hour has passed).